geesper/Python_Scripts/README.md

 # Python_Scripts
-Random python scripts for reference
+These are some random python scripts I've created.
+Nothing really fancy.